-This calculator is online sandbox for playing with Discrete Fourier Transform (DFT).
-It uses real DFT, that is, the version of Discrete Fourier Transform which uses real numbers to represent the input and output signals.
-DFT is part of Fourier analysis, which is a set of math techniques based on decomposing signals into sinusoids.
-While numerous books list graphs to illustrate DFT, I always wondered how these sinusoids look like, or how they will be changed if we change input signal a bit.
-Now this sandbox can answer such questions.
-By default, it is filled with 32 samples, with all zeroes except second one which is set to 5.
-For this set of samples, calculator displays graphs for real values, imaginary values, magnitude values and phase values.
-It also draws graphs with all sinusoids and with summed signal.
+This calculator is an online sandbox for playing with Discrete Fourier Transform (DFT).
+It uses real DFT, the version of Discrete Fourier Transform, which uses real numbers to represent the input and output signals.
+DFT is part of Fourier analysis, a set of math techniques based on decomposing signals into sinusoids.
+While numerous books list graphs to illustrate DFT, I always wondered how these sinusoids look like or how they will be changed if we change the input signal a bit.
+Now, this sandbox can answer such questions.
+By default, it is filled with 32 samples, with all zeroes except the second one, set to 5.
+The calculator displays graphs for real values, imaginary values, magnitude values, and phase values for this set of samples.
+It also draws graphs with all sinusoids and with the summed signal.
 You can change samples as you wish - graphs will be updated accordingly.

 Now it is time for some theory.
-The base for Fourier analysis is the claim that signal could be represented as the sum of properly chosen sinusoidal waves.
+Fourier analysis's base is the claim that signal could be represented as the sum of properly chosen sinusoidal waves.
 Why are sinusoids used?
-Because they are easier to deal with that the original signal, or any other form of waves.
-And they have an useful property - sinusoidal fidelity, that is a sinusoidal input to a system is guaranteed to produce sinusoidal output.
-Only amplitude and phase can change, frequency and wave shape will remain.
+Because they are easier to deal with the original signal or any other form of waves.
+And they have a valuable property - sinusoidal fidelity; that is, a sinusoidal input to a system is guaranteed to produce sinusoidal output.
+Only amplitude and phase can change; frequency and wave shape will remain.

 There are four types of Fourier Transform: Fourier Transform (for aperiodic continuous signal), Fourier series (for periodic continuous signal), Discrete Time Fourier Transform (for aperiodic discrete signal), Discrete Fourier Transform (for periodic discrete signal).
 All transforms deal with signals extended to infinity.
-In computer, we have finite number of samples.
-So, to use Fourier Transforms we just pretend that our finite samples have infinite number of samples on the left and on the right of our actual data.
-And these samples just keep repeating our actual data.
-Thus, by pretending that our samples are discrete periodic signal, in computer algorithms we use Discrete Fourier Transform (DFT).
+In the computer, we have a finite number of samples.
+So, to use Fourier Transforms, we pretend that our finite samples have an infinite number of samples on the left and the right of our actual data.
+And these samples keep repeating our actual data.
+Thus, by pretending that our samples are discrete periodic signal, in computer algorithms, we use Discrete Fourier Transform (DFT).
 (If we pad our actual data with zeroes, for example, instead of repeating, we will get discrete aperiodic signal.
-Such signal requires infinite number of sinusoids.
-Of course we can't use it in computer algorithms).
+Such a signal requires an infinite number of sinusoids.
+Of course, we can't use it in computer algorithms).

-Also note that each of Fourier Transform has real and complex version.
-The real version is the simplest and uses ordinary numbers for input (signal samples, etc) and output.
-Complex version uses complex numbers with imaginary part.
-Here we stick with real DFT, because it is easier to visualize and understand.
+Also, note that each Fourier Transform has real and complex version.
+The real version is the simplest and uses ordinary numbers for input (signal samples, etc.) and output.
+The complex version uses complex numbers with the imaginary part.
+Here we stick with real DFT because it is easier to visualize and understand.

-The DFT changes an N points of input signal into two N/2+1 points of output signals.
-Input signal is, well, input signal, and two output signals are the amplitudes of the sine and cosine waves.
-For example, in order to represent 32 points time domain signal in frequency domain, you need 17 cosine waves and 17 since waves.
+The DFT changes N points of an input signal into two N/2+1 points of output signals.
+The input signal is, well, input signal, and two output signals are the amplitudes of the sine and cosine waves.
+For example, to represent 32 points time domain signal in the frequency domain, you need 17 cosine waves and 17 since waves.

-The input signal is in the time domain, the output signals are in the frequency domain.
-The process of calculating frequency domain is called decomposition, analysis, the forward DFT or simply DFT.
+The input signal is in the time domain, and the output signals are in the frequency domain.
+The process of calculating the frequency domain is called decomposition, analysis, the forward DFT, or simply DFT.
 The opposite process is called synthesis or the inverse DFT.

-Time domain signal is represented by lowercase letter, i.e. x[ ], and frequency domain signal is represented by uppercase letter, i.e. X[ ].
+Time domain signal is represented by a lowercase letter, i.e., x[ ], and frequency domain signal is represented by an uppercase letter, i.e., X[ ].
 Two parts of output signal are called Real part of X[ ] or Re X[ ], and Imaginary part pf X[ ] or Im X[ ].
-Values of Re X[ ] are amplitudes of cosine waves, and values of Im X[ ] are amplitudes of sine waves.
-The names real and imaginary comes from general DFT which operates on complex numbers.
-For real DFT they are just amplitudes of cosine and sine waves.
+Values of Re X[ ] are amplitudes of cosine waves, and Im X[ ] values are amplitudes of sine waves.
+The names real and imaginary come from general DFT, which operates on complex numbers.
+For real DFT, they are just amplitudes of cosine and sine waves.

 The sine and cosine waves are called DFT basic functions - they are waves with unity amplitude.
 The DFT basic functions have the following equations: